AVEVA/CONNECT-data-services-developer-docs/Documentation/Identity/Identity_ClientCredentialClient.md

 Client Credential clients are used for machine-to-machine communication without
             the presence of a User.
-These clients are issued an Id and Secret upon creation, which are later used for authentication against OCS.
+These clients are issued an Id and Secret upon creation, which are later used for authentication against OSIsoft Cloud Services.
 More than one Secret can be created for a Client.
 You can read more about these clients [here](https://github.com/osisoft/OSI-Samples-OCS/tree/master/basic_samples/Authentication#client-credential-flow).
-            Because they access resources on OCS, and are not associated to users, these clients can be assigned any of the roles in the Tenant.
+            Because they access resources on OSIsoft Cloud Services, and are not associated to users, these clients can be assigned any of the roles in the Tenant.
 We suggest following a least privilege strategy when assigning roles to these clients, as they are more likely to operate in remote machines with a wider attack surface.